 No!
 I started with what was functional for me – Volleyball words, asking for directions, ordering food, my shoe size, asking for layers in my haircut (that was a fail).

-If you lived in a foreign country and didn’t speak the language, how would you communicate?
+Imagine you lived in a foreign country and didn’t speak the language.
+How would you communicate?